Spring is FINALLY coming! Winter was so cold and depressing last year and I am thrilled that it will be over soon!

 Yes, Spring Cleaning!
 Why have you raised your eyebrows?
 For many, it sounds like a daunting task and reminds you of your parents when they made you help them with this yearly event!
 Cleaning may not be an exciting project and does not bring joy to you at first, but there is an event coming soon that will change your mind:

-I will be participating in National Spring Cleaning Week that will take place between 6th and 12th March 2017: http://www.springcleaningweek.com/ by using the hash tag: #springcleaningweek on social media.
+I will be participating in National Spring Cleaning Week: http://www.springcleaningweek.com/ by using the hash tag: #springcleaningweek on social media.
 I will be offering lots of help online to motivate you to spring clean, so follow me to keep up!

 Basically, I define Spring Cleaning as performing a cleaning ritual (deep or light) to items that are normally unreachable, unseen, or covered on a seasonal basis.
 The reason why it occurs in Spring (or sometimes Summer) is mainly because of the change of weather.
 You are free to wash more and air dry things quicker, Ventilating rooms is easier as warm fresh breezes rushes through, your mood is better because of longer days and you can see your cleaning process better because it is brighter!